kube-rs/website/docs/controllers/object.md

 !!! warning "Partial or dynamic typing always needs additional type information"

-    All usage of `DynamicObject` or `Object` require the use of alternate constructors for multiple interfaces such as [Api] and [Controller].
+    All usage of `DynamicObject` or `Object` requires the use of alternate constructors for multiple interfaces such as [Api] and [Controller].
 These constructors have an additional `_with` suffix to carry an associated type for the [Resource] trait.

 ## Summary